keleshev/Arrow/README.md

 Arrow takes advantage of values that can be converted to s-expressions in order to present a failing test case as a diff of two s-expressions.
-It also uses a ppx preprocessor in order to annotate your tests with sourcecode location information.
+It also uses a ppx preprocessor in order to annotate your tests with source code location information.

 [!img]